GesPavel/asr-project/Readme.md

 cmake --build .
 ```

-Run the test program from the `asr/build/bin/` directory:
+Run the test program from the (!) `asr/build/bin/` directory:

 ```bash
 cd .. # Ensure that the current working directory is set to the root asr folder.
 ./build/bin/<name of the graphics test executable>
 ```

+You may have to set the Working Directory (CWD) in your IDE for some test targets to be able to open image files.